By Darlene Stott

 Vacation time is nearing, and you’d love to be able to travel with your dog.
-Or maybe you and your family are packing up to move to a new area with your dog.
-Do you know how to keep your dog safe while traveling?
+Or maybe you and your family are packing up to move to a new area and your pooch will be along for the long drive.
+Do you know how to keep your furry companion safe while traveling?

-Whether traveling in a car, on a train, or boat, or in an airplane, you can take steps to keep your dog safe while you travel to an exciting destination or begin a new journey as a family.
-Any time you plan a road trip with your dog, please consider the following to ensure their safety.
+Whether moving from place to place in a car, train, boat, or airplane, you can take steps to keep your dog safe while you travel to an exciting destination or begin a new journey as a family.
+Any time you plan a road trip with your dog, consider the following to ensure their safety.

-If your dog knows the words, “Wanna go for a ride?” then he’s probably going to be excited for a long road trip.
-But even if he’s used to going for short rides around town, it doesn’t mean he is ready for longer trips.
-And if your dog is not excited for local trips, you might want to spend some time preparing your companion for a longer journey.
-To keep your dog calm while riding for longer lengths of time, you could prepare him by taking longer local trips.
-With quick training sessions, you can express your expectations with your pup to ensure he knows where he needs to be within the car and how to remain calm and quiet and in place so as not to distract you as you drive.
+If your dog knows the words, “Wanna go for a ride?” they are probably going to be excited about a long road trip.
+But even if they are used to going for short rides around town, it doesn’t mean they are ready for longer trips.
+And if your dog is not excited for local jaunts, you might want to spend some time preparing your dog for a long journey.
+To keep your dog calm while riding for longer lengths of time, prepare them by taking longer local trips as practice before the big day.
+With quick training sessions, you can express your expectations with your pup to ensure they know where they need to be within the car and how to remain calm, quiet and in place so as not to distract you as you drive.

 If you and your dog are traveling by train or plane, be sure to check in with the airline or rail line to familiarize yourself with their travel policies based on the size of your dog and how your dog will be traveling.

-Before you travel, talk to your veterinarian about your travels, any anxieties you may have, and the environment where you are traveling.
-If your dog has anxiety about riding in a vehicle, your veterinarian can prescribe a medication to keep the dog calm and relaxed.
+Before you leave, talk to your veterinarian about your journey, any anxieties you may have, and the environment where you are traveling.
+If your dog has anxiety about riding in a vehicle, your veterinarian can prescribe a medication to keep them calm and relaxed.
 You will want to know if the environment is much different from the one your dog is used to so you can tackle any potential issues such as fleas and ticks you may not have in your area.
 Also, be sure your dog is up to date on vaccines and keep rabies records with you as you travel.

-No matter the transportation you take, you may have stops along the way.
-Either station stops or stops along the road for bathroom breaks and meals.
+No matter the transportation you take, you may have stops along the way such as station stops or roadside breaks road for bathroom needs and meals.
 Be sure your dog is leashed and in your control.
 Take your dog away from traffic to eliminate.
 When possible, park close to grass to avoid your dog walking on hot asphalt in the summer or slipping on ice in the winter.

 If you are driving, map out your drive and know where the closest emergency animal hospitals are, at least along the route of major cities.
-Travel with all the items your dog would need.
-A water bowl for pit stops and a food bowl are useful items to have on hand.
+Travel with all the items your dog will need.
+Water and food bowls for pit stops are essential items to have on hand.
 If you have spare room in your luggage, an extra leash, in the case of damage or loss, is a handy item to have.
 Medical records and a first aid kit specifically for your dog may be necessary while traveling.
-A chew toy might keep your dog entertained and lying safely within a carrier or the vehicle.
+A new and interesting chew toy may keep your dog entertained and lying safely within a carrier or the vehicle.